-You will need to file your taxes going forward.
+You will need to file your taxes in the future.

 Apply For An Offer in Compromise

-Our attorneys have extensive expertise with planning, preparing, negotiating and even appealing rejections of a program.
+Our attorneys have extensive expertise in planning, preparing, negotiating, and even appealing rejections of a program.

 Will The Government Abate The Penalties?

-To get relief from penalties, you need to have a good excuse known as “Reasonable Cause”.
+To get relief from penalties, you must have a good excuse known as “Reasonable Cause”.

-First determine what penalty you want abated.
-The most commonly applicable penalties for individuals and small businesses are: failure to file, failure to pay, failure to make quarterly or payroll tax deposits).
-You need to convince the IRS that you acted reasonably and prudently and still were unable to comply.
-You would need to prove that your delinquency was caused by events beyond your control.
+First, determine what penalty you want to be abated.
+The most commonly applicable penalties for individuals and small businesses are failure to file, failure to pay, and failure to make quarterly or payroll tax deposits).
+It would help if you convinced the IRS that you acted reasonably and prudently and still could not comply.
+You would need to prove that events beyond your control caused your delinquency.

 Each penalty abatement request must be accompanied by documentation to back up your excuse.
 The IRS is not just going to accept your story without substantiation.